JavaZakariae/Linux-commands/README.md

           local x=10
         }
         f1
-        echo $x // no access to the x variable, en empty value will be printed.
+        echo $x  #no access to the x variable, en empty value will be printed.
     ```

     ```